Unsupervised Music Source Separation Using Differentiable Parametric Source Models

 \subsection{Experimental results}

 The separation quality was evaluated using the objective metric Scale-Invariant Source-to-Distortion ratio (SI-SDR) \cite{le2019sdr}.
 It is computed on evaluation frames of one second length without overlap as usually done for musical source separation evaluation \cite{stoter20182018}.
 The results for the cases of $J=2$ and $J=4$ sources are shown in Fig. \ref{fig:si_sdr} (a) and (b), respectively.
 The data points for the box plots and violin plots are the SI-SDR values in dB for all evaluation frames in the test set.
-Frames in which the target source is silent (the total energy is below 10) are excluded.
+Target source frames, in which the sum of squares of the samples is below a threshold of 10, are considered to be silent and thus excluded from the evaluation.
 For methods in which random numbers are involved, the evaluation was run with five different seeds to initialize the pseudorandom number generator.
 These methods are NMF2 (random initialization of $\mathbf{H}^{\Gamma}$ and $\mathbf{H}^{\Phi}$) and the proposed approach (random white noise) used in experiments US-F, US-S, SV-F, and SV-S.

 We conducted two-sided t-tests \cite{moore2007basic} to assess whether the means of the SI-SDR score distributions are significantly different for each pair of experiments in our study.
 We used a Levene test \cite{levene1961robust} to assess whether a pair of SI-SDR score distributions has the same variance or not.
 If true, the comparison was made with a Student's t-test.
 If false, Welch's t-test \cite{welch1947generalization} was used.
 The resulting p-values \cite{moore2007basic} are shown in Fig. \ref{fig:p_values} (a) and (b) for $J=2$ and $J=4$, respectively.
 Most p-values are extremely small being in the order of $10^{-4}$ or smaller.
 This indicates that the corresponding means are significantly different.
 It can be seen that a few p-values are considerably larger.
 In this case it is more likely that the true means are not different.